This is the best of the North-West Province. From food and accommodation to entertainment and activities, it’s all covered.

 Shop at Welwitschia Country Market, a charming flea market featuring 40 shops, 4 restaurants and fun for the whole family.
 Stalls offers a wide range of wares including clothing, African arts & crafts, books, novelties & curios, leather ware, jewellery, furniture, and lots more.

-This article was first published in SAA Sawubona magazine.
+Extracts of this article were first published in SAA Sawubona magazine.